Education Studies Minor

-The Education Studies minor consists of five courses chosen from:
+The education studies minor* consists of five courses across three dimensions:

 Students will take at least two of the following education core courses: EDUC 214, EDUC 215 or EDUC 216.**

 Students will choose three Education Research and Theory courses.
 Students may, in consultation with their advisor, select courses that reflect an area of concentration.

 Within the five-course minor program, students must take at least one 300-level education course.

 Upon consultation with their advisor, students may substitute one of the required courses with a Curriculum and Teaching course or an Education Electives course.
 No more than one 100-level course may be included in the minor.